Ultimate Guide to Sprinter Van Conversion Layouts

 170WB Sprinter Van Conversion Layouts

-In the front- the space behind the driver seat, do you want a legal bench seat for 2, storage, or a lounge?
+In the front - the space behind the driver seat, do you want a legal bench seat for 2, storage, or a lounge?

 Do you want an indoor shower or not?

-In the back, Do you want a fixed bed or a lounge area that converts to a bed?
+In the back, Do you want a fixed bed or a lounge that converts to a bed?

-U-Lounge + Shower + Storage space
+U-Lounge + Shower + Storage space (in front)

 Fixed Bed + Shower + Front Dinette

-Like the last van conversion layout, the hang-out spot is switched to the front, making use of the front swivel seats.
+The hang-out spot is switched to the front, making use of the front swivel seats.
 The storage space is made up with the space under the fixed bed.

 The bench seats can also swivel to face the open passenger door.
+A different seat base can allow the seat to fold-down.
+Paired with the driver seat swivel, this is an option for a guest bed.

 Fixed Bed + Shower + Storage